 Merino/Rambouillet sheep are commonly found in the Western U.S. for their adaptability to semi-arid range conditions.
 They are large, rugged, gregarious animals known for their high-quality, dense, fine fleece.

 Particular wool characteristics feature a bounce and elasticity without compromising softness.
 The matte surface beautifully exhibits natural dyes.
-And because it's non-superwash there's a high fiber memory retention.
-The fibers rub against each other and attach ever so slightly in what is known as a fulling effect.
-This makes it an excellent insulator.
+And because it's non-superwash, there's a high fiber memory retention.
+The fibers rub against each other and attach ever so slightly in what is known as a fulling effect making it an excellent insulator.

 Project Recommendations: Hats, mittens, socks, baby items, color work, and lightweight sweaters